learn-academy-2022-foxtrot/week-4-assessment-JeremyDuncan/interview-questions.md

 Your answer:
-* Similar to JavaScript with Key:Value pairs, you would use the key in conjuction with the hash you were trying to obtain the value from with backet notation.
+* Similar to JavaScript with Key:Value pairs, you would use the key in conjunction with the hash you were trying to obtain the value from with bracket notation.
   * If you were using a symbol for a key, you would have to add the ":" in front of the key.